airbus/scikit-decide/docs/contribute.md

 > **Disclaimer**: The following process has only been tested on Linux/MacOS platforms.

-In order to install scikit-decide from the source so that your modification to the library are taken into account, we recommmend using poetry.
+In order to install scikit-decide from the source so that your modification to the library are taken into account, we recommend using [uv](https://docs.astral.sh/uv/).

 ####  Prerequisites for C++
 To build the  c++ part of the library,